gargkeshav/trysomething/README.md

 Get the External endpoint or LB endpoint and Go to http://${EXTERNAL_ENDPOINT}/api/v1/pr for PR status and http://${EXTERNAL_ENDPOINT}/metrics for prometheus metrics if exposed.

-A live instance of this project is currently availble on public cloud via "http://35.189.14.9/api/v1/pr" endpoint and the metrics can be scraped via "http://35.189.14.9/metrics" endpoint. ** Not sure how long it'll be running.
+A live instance of this project is currently available on public cloud via "http://35.189.14.9/api/v1/pr" endpoint and the metrics can be scraped via "http://35.189.14.9/metrics" endpoint. ** Not sure how long it'll be running.